SanityCh3ck/horse-stonks/README.md

 # Horse Stonks
-Simple Fabric mod to prevent bred horses from getting worse stats than both their parents
+Simple ~~Fabric mod~~ *Forge port* to prevent bred horses from getting worse stats than both their parents